skyrim-multiplayer/skymp/docs/docs_server_configuration_reference.md

 ## loadOrder

-A list of esp/esm files which would be loaded by the server during startup in the same order as Skyrim SE loads them.
-The server looks for files in `${dataDir}` directory.
+A list of relative or absolute paths to .esp/.esm files which would be loaded by the server during startup in the same order as Skyrim SE loads them.

+Relative paths are searched in `${dataDir}` directory.

+Absolute paths work but aren't accessible via `uiPort`.
+External tooling wouldn't be able to download them from the server.

 ```json
 {